From ‘Ordinary’ to Extraordinary: My Journey as a Hotel Porter

 How Everyday Ordinary Tasks Can Shape Your Future

 What if I told you that what you see as the ordinary is only a process and a stepping stone to a greater you?
 There is always a process and steps to go from ‘ordinary’ to extraordinary, achieving whatever you want to accomplish in life.
 You must start from somewhere, which I call living with purpose.
-I would like to use myself as an example.
+I want to use myself as an example.

 When I worked in the hotel, I was only a hotel porter.
 A hotel porter is a person whose job is to help guests who have come to lodge and spend the night in the hotel by carrying their bags, leading them to their rooms after checking in at the reception, and continuing to take care of them until they check out.